azharcodeit/ml-project/README.md

 Good Day!

+This is a Machine Learning Web application that does sentiment analysis of a text.

-This is a guide to launch an app.
+A guide to launch an app:

 First, you should unzip a file and go to the directory of a file and open cmd.

-In cmd, firstly we recommend you to download dependencies, libraries that are used in app.py file.
+In cmd, firstly I recommend you to download dependencies, libraries that are used in app.py file.

 For example, write commands: